 Basically, the stuff we call "peach fuzz".
 So why the fuss?

 "Dermaplaning cleverly triggers the cell regeneration process," continues Dr. Chantrey.
 "It helps to improve the appearance of things like acne scarring and hyperpigmentation and the effects of the procedure are instant in leaving your skin with a smooth appearance and a radiant glow.
 Along with the removal of fine hairs, it results in healthier skin that feels silkier."

 Sounds pretty amazing but are there any cons?

-According to dermatologist and British Skin Foundation spokesperson, Dr. Anjali Mahto, for those with normal skin types, there are no specific cons, but as a woman who suffers with excessive facial hair (otherwise known as hirsutism thanks to polycystic ovaries, a hormonal condition that affects one in 10 women in the UK), I wasn't as impressed with the finished result – and I really regretted it.
+According to Dr. Anjali Mahto, dermatologist, British Skin Foundation spokesperson and author of The Skincare Bible, for those with normal skin types, there are no specific cons, but as a woman who suffers with excessive facial hair (otherwise known as hirsutism thanks to polycystic ovaries, a hormonal condition that affects one in 10 women in the UK), I wasn't as impressed with the finished result – and I really regretted it.

 As a beauty writer, a flawless, fuzz-free face was so attractive but, after booking in for a dermaplaning treatment at a skincare clinic of my choice, my temperamental (and often spot-prone) skin felt sore and looked unnervingly red.
 It took up to 48 hours for the uncomfortable, tender feeling to subside.

 After the sensitivity disappeared, I loved the silky smooth feel of my complexion, which was now free of the baby hair that only ever seemed to stop my foundation from sitting properly, but while it is a complete myth that your hair grows back thicker and darker when you shave it, my hair felt different.
 The blunt ends made it seem coarse and prickly and having to dig out ingrown hairs became routine.